adhamalhossary/optimizing-a-machine-learning-pipeline-in-azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
 This project uses data from direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns are based on phone calls.
-It contains 20 features such as age, job and martial status.
-The target column contain only two categories(Yes and No), to determine if the client subscribed to the bank's term deposit.
+It contains 20 features such as age, job, and marital status.
+The target column contains only two categories (Yes and No), to determine if the client subscribed to the bank's term deposit.

 The aim of the algorithms built using the Python SDK (w/ Hyperdrive) and AutoML is to accurately predict if a potential client will subscribe to the bank's term deposit.
 This is to assist in targeting resources in approaching clients that are most likely to subscribe.